SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Lawrence-Ganaban.md

 ### Interests

-My mentorship would be fairly casual, with meetups whenever my mentee would like to talk about whatever, from professional development, to surviving classes.
+I’m big into anime and gaming, as well as flight simulation, model kits, Dungeons & Dragons, and volleyball.

 ### What to Expect From Me

-I’m a fairly introverted person, but I enjoy hanging out with friends, whether it be online or in person.
-While I can be quite busy at times, I always try to make time for others.
+My mentorship would be fairly casual, with meetups whenever my mentee would like to talk about whatever, from professional development, to surviving classes.

 ### How I Envision My Relationship With My Mentee(s)